TanyaRoy1708/microservices-platform/README.md

 ## 🧩 Engineering Challenges Solved

-These are real problems I debugged and solved during this project — not theoretical:
+These are real problems I debugged and solved during this project:

 | Challenge | Root Cause | Solution |
 |:---|:---|:---|